JudgeGregg/sphinxwiki/content/pages/CommitterCheckList.rst

 Committer Checklist
 ###################

-:slug: CommitterChecklist

 These are things that developers with commit access to the Twisted source repository should know.
-The first list is of policy items (i.e., things you should or should not try to do).
+The f.html list is of policy items (i.e., things you should or should not try to do).

 #.
 All development is done in branches.
 #.
-All code committed to trunk must go through the `Review Process <{filename}/pages/ReviewProcess.rst>`_ .
+All code committed to trunk must go through the `Review Process </content/pages/ReviewProcess.html>`_ .
-#. trunk commit messages must follow the format described on `Review Process <{filename}/pages/ReviewProcess.rst>`_ so that various pieces of automation can work.
+#. trunk commit messages must follow the format described on `Review Process </content/pages/ReviewProcess.html>`_ so that various pieces of automation can work.
 #.
 If you check in something that breaks `trunk <http://buildbot.twistedmatrix.com/boxes-supported?branch=trunk&num_builds=20>`_ , revert it
 #.
 Everything you check in to Git is licensed under `Twisted's license <https://github.com/twisted/twisted/blob/trunk/LICENSE>`_
 #.
 Be in the IRC channel, at least when you're going to be committing to trunk (don't feel bad about avoiding the distraction when you're trying to get stuff done though).